AWA Board Biographies

 Vice President & Annual Banquet Co-Chair

-Noor Obaji is the Vice President of AWA.
-She is an associate at Lewis Thomason, PC, where she focuses her practice area on healthcare liability defense.
+Hallie Robison serves as the Social Chair for the Association of Women Attorneys.
+Hallie is an associate at Lewis Thomason, PC, where she focuses her practice area on civil litigation.

 Treasurer